GitCene/CTF/Hercules/README.md

 ![](20.png)

 It seems to be a simple shift cipher, shifting the value of every character in the flag by the value of the corresponding number in the array.
+The arithmetic with `0x5f` and `0x7e` suggests it cycles around the printable characters.

 ## Solution